How to Start a Freelance Copy Editing Business

 1. Get samples of your editing work

-It doesn’t matter if you don’t have a degree or special certification in editing.
-All you need are samples of your editing work to illustrate your skills.
+It doesn’t matter if you don’t have a degree or special editing credentials.
+All you need are samples of your work to illustrate your skills.

 No problem.
 You can create them.

-Start by collecting some content in your main editing genre, preferably something that’s first draft.
+Start by collecting some content from an intermediate level writer in your main editing genre, preferably something that’s a first draft.
 If you’re planning on being a fiction editor, make sure it’s a fiction piece.
-If you plan on being a technical editor, make sure it’s technical content, etc.
+If you plan on being an academic editor, make sure it’s academic content, etc.

 If you have friends or family that are writers, you can ask their permission to edit one of their early draft pieces.
 If you can’t find someone with content that needs editing, then you can offer to do a small sample edit for free for clients you pitch online.